How I make my textile pictures

 Wet felting process

-Once dry I will use needle felting to add definition and finer detail.
+Once the picture is dry I will use needle felting to add definition and finer detail.
 Felting needles have barbs which catch on the fibres to help them bind together, so need to be used with care to prevent accidently stabbing yourself!

-To add further definition and detail to my picture I will use free machine stitching.
+To stabilise the picture before stitching I add an iron on backing to the felted picture.
+To add definition and detail to my picture I will use free machine embroidery.
 Working with my machine feed dogs lowered and presser foot removed allows the felt to move around freely around underneath the needle, rather like drawing with a sewing machine!
 Different effects can be achieved with using various types of threads.